stapi-spec/stapi-spec/product-spec/README.md

 ['Use of links'](../best-practices.md#use-of-links) section of the STAC best practices.

 ### Constraints Object
+Constraints are limitations imposed by the user and the data provider as to what data is desired, and what data is available.
+In addition to space, time, and product limitations, constraints filter the needs of the user and capacity of the provider through an API negotiation.
+Constraints build off STAC extensions and modify them in order to support ranges of values.

+Users of the Tasking API Should follow STAC Extension naming conventions when adding constraints.

 The constraints for a field can be specified in three ways: